pokt-network/poktroll/docusaurus/docs/configs/relayminer_config.md

       - <string>
 ```

-## `name`
+## `service_id`
 _`Required`_, _`Unique`_

-The name of the service which will be used as a unique identifier to reference
+The Id of the service which will be used as a unique identifier to reference
 a service provided by the `Supplier` and served by the `RelayMiner` instance.

 It must match the `Service.Id` specified by the supplier when staking for the